Spatial Correlation between Pulsars from Interfering Gravitational-Wave Sources in Massive Gravity: Summary and Discussion

 In this work, we investigate how GW interference affects the spatial correlation function in the context of massive gravity.
 Through simulations, we demonstrate that the resulting angular correlations—determined by specific interference configurations—are well characterized by a Legendre polynomial expansion.
 These correlations predominantly receive contributions from modes with $l \ge 2$, with the coefficients generally decreasing as $l$ increases.
 Moreover, as the graviton mass increases (for a fixed frequency), the quadrupole component ($l=2$) becomes increasingly dominant.
 These trends reflect both the quadrupolar nature intrinsic to GW radiation and the modified dispersion relation arising in massive gravity.

 While it has been anticipated that spatial correlation measurements in PTAs could help distinguish massive gravity from GR, GW interference poses a significant complication.
 Since we can observe only a single Universe—with a fixed (albeit unknown) configuration of GW source positions and phases—we cannot rely on statistical averaging over multiple realizations to discriminate between theories.
-On the other hand, many possible interference configurations can produce angular correlation patterns that are consistent with either theory (see \Fig{orf_shape}), making it difficult to draw a clear distinction from a single realization.
+On the other hand, many possible interference configurations can produce angular correlation patterns that are consistent with either theory (also broadly compatible with the NANOGrav 15-year measurements; see \Fig{orf_shape}), making it difficult to draw a clear distinction from a single realization.

 We now consider this issue in greater detail.
 In PTA data analysis, an SGWB is characterized by the cross-power spectral density $S_{AB}(f) = P(f)\Gamma(\gamma_{AB})$ at discrete Fourier frequencies $f_i = i/T$ ($i=1,2,\cdots$), where $P(f)$ is the power spectral density of the GWB.
 In principle, both $P(f)$ and $\Gamma(\gamma_{AB})$ can provide insights into physics consistent or beyond GR.